-Stafford Angus — The 127-acre Stafford farm has been in preservation since 2010.
-Wayne Stafford and his son, Jeff, work together raising Black Angus cows and crops on their farm.
+Stafford Farms - The 127-acre Stafford farm has been in preservation since 2010.
+Wayne Stafford and his son, Jeff, work together raising Black Angus cows, pork, and crops on their farm.
 Email

 Firetower Farm Brewery — Roger and Dawn Davis are bringing farm-fresh craft beer to Cecil County and beyond.
 Grains used to make the beer are grown in a field right next to the brewery on the 260-acre Kilby farm, in preservation since 2014.
 The spent, farm produced grain is also used to make Firetower Farm Whole Grain Bread.